 - Inflamed eye

-Less common symptoms may include sore throat, right upper abdominal pain, or joint pain.
-It's good to know that other STD's can be what causes vaginal discharge as well.
+Less common chlamydia symptoms may include sore throat, right upper abdominal pain, or joint pain.

 Is Chlamydia Curable?

-Once treated, chlamydia symptoms disappear in about two days, and the infection clears up in one to two weeks.
+If you’ve been diagnosed with chlamydia, you may wonder how long it takes for chlamydia symptoms to go away.
+The good news is once you start treatment, chlamydia symptoms disappear in about two days and the infection clears up in one to two weeks.

-If you have chlamydia, your partner(s) should also be treated to prevent reinfection and further spread of the disease.
+If you have chlamydia, your partner(s) should also be treated with antibiotics to prevent reinfection and further spread.

 After taking antibiotics, you should be retested after three months to be sure the infection is cured.
-It’s important to abstain from sex until both you and your partner are sure you no longer have the disease.
+It’s important to abstain from sex until both you and your partner are sure you no longer have chlamydia.

-If you or your partner show any signs of chlamydia, you should seek medical care, especially if you’re pregnant – and this goes for any STD!
+If you or your partner show any signs of chlamydia or any STI, you should get tested right away, especially if you’re pregnant.

 Written by Sarah Thebarge, Physician Assistant